October Lawn & Garden Tips

 - Lower lawn mower blades for cool-season lawns (such as Marathon and Delta), for fall and winter.

 - This is the month to overseed with a cool season grass seed.
 Use winter rye.
 Mow your existing St. Augustine or Bermuda lawn short and apply seed.
-Cover with EB Stone Top Coat and water regularly.
+Cover with Dr Earth Top Dress Seed Cover and Mulch and water regularly.
 New grass will sprout within 1 to 2 weeks.

 For the Birds